Skip to main content

 Examples include:

-- The rooming house was broken into and your belongings were damaged or stolen because the locks on your door or windows weren’t working properly
+• The rooming house was broken into and your belongings were damaged or stolen because the locks on your door or the latches on your windows weren’t working properly

 Faulty locks